Win The Interview Game

 And most importantly, I’ll show you how to win at the interview game!

-2. You have a hard time passing software engineer interviews and you want to start acing them with ease.
+5. People who have a hard time passing software engineer job interviews and you want to start acing them with ease.

 This book isn't exactly designed for technical interview preparation.
 It does not teach you how to solve coding problems.
 Those things are obviously prerequisites for getting a job as a developer, and if you are looking for exactly this kind of help, here is where you can find it: Leetcode (platform to prepare for the technical interview) and Codewars (coding challenges)